-The following college preparatory courses must be taken and passed: English-4 years, Mathematics-3 years (Algebra 1 & 2, and Geometry or Trigonometry or comparable coursework), Science-3 years (2 lab sciences), Social Science-2 years (1 year of U.S. History), Foreign Language-2 courses (in a single language in high school), and Electives-2 years (from the above subjects or from the arts and humanities or computer science).

-Beginning with the Class of 2016 and thereafter, the Minimum Admissions Standards for 4 year Massachusetts Public State College and Universities has increased in Math and Science.
-They now require 4 years of Math and 3 Lab Science courses in addition to the other courses listed.
+The following college preparatory courses must be taken and passed: English-4 years, Mathematics-4 years (Algebra 1 & 2, and Geometry or Trigonometry or comparable coursework), Science-3 years (3 lab sciences), Social Science-2 years (1 year of U.S. History), Foreign Language-2 courses (in a single language in high school), and Electives-2 years (from the above subjects or from the arts and humanities or computer science).
+The Minimum Admissions Standards for 4-year Massachusetts Public State College and Universities requires 4 years of Math and 3 Lab Science courses in addition to the other courses listed.
+The minimum GPA for any Massachusetts State College or University is 3.0.
+For those candidates who do not meet the minimum GPA, a sliding scale consisting of the GPA and SAT I scores can be used.
+Some students who do not meet minimum Hugh Galligan 4/26/2017 2:04 PM